SAP-samples/abap-cheat-sheets/21_XML_JSON.md

                            CHANGING data  = json_to_abap_table ).
 ```

-Expand the following collapsible section to view the code of an example.
+Expand the following collapsible section for example code.
 To try it out, create a demo class named `zcl_some_class` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 This example is set up to display output in the console.

 <details>
-  <summary>Expand to view the code</summary>
+  <summary>🟢 Click to expand for example code</summary>
   <!-- -->

 ```abap